-The conference this year will take place in person in London, with streaming for non-presenting attendees.
-Presenters are expected to join in person.
-The organizers will arrange travel and accommodation for invited presenters.
+The conference this year took place in person in London, with streaming for non-presenting attendees.

 About the conference